alijmlzd/enMarkify/README.md

 ## Options
 * `wrapperHtmlClass`: html class that you used in your page to wrap your paragraphs.
 Default is `.paragraph`.
-* `spanHtmlClass`: set html class that you want to giv to english words.
+* `spanHtmlClass`: set html class that you want to give to english words.
 Default is `en`.

 `$.enMarkify({wrapperHtmlClass: '.paragraph', spanHtmlClass: 'en'})`